Library

 Hall, Floor 1

-This hall is built to seat up to 100 people and can be used for a variety of purposes.
+This hall is built for up to 100 people and can be used for a variety of purposes.

 Casual Study Area, Floor 2

 This area provides a space for communication and study.
-Food and drink are also allowed.
+Eating and drinking are also permitted.
 This highly transparent area doubles as a cafe and offers an overlooking view of Kyojozaka and Onnazaka.

 Kyojozaka

-"Kyojozaka" is a newly-constructed, sloping path which connects the entire campus from "Chie no Kura" to "Koryu no Yuka" ("The Storehouse of Wisdom" to "The Floor of Exchange").
+"Kyojozaka" connects the entire campus from "Chie no Kura" to "Koryu no Yuka" ("The Storehouse of Wisdom" to "The Floor of Exchange").

-Its gentle slopes connect the north and south campus, while its terrace-like construction provides an ideal area for events, club activities, and a variety of other uses.
+Its gentle slopes connect the north and south campuses, while its terrace-like construction provides an ideal area for events, club activities, and a variety of other uses.